-How is the social model implemented in the UK?
+How is the social model implemented in the United Kingdom?

 Levitt (2017) argues that the social model of disability should be re-invigorated by making a bespoke social model of disability for each separate country it is applied to.
-He proposes the social model has been successful for himself and other disabled people in the UK over the last 22 years.
-However, I contest that the social model has been fully implemented in the UK for all impairment labels, traditionally being successfully deployed for people with physical and sensory impairments, while neurodivergent labels have been left behind in modern times (Graby 2016).
+He proposes that the social model has been successful for himself and other disabled people in the United Kingdom over the last 22 years.
+However, I contest that the social model has been fully implemented in the United Kingdom for all impairment labels, traditionally being successfully deployed for people with physical and sensory impairments, while neurodivergent labels have been left behind in modern times (Graby 2016).

-While the social model has numerous flaws (Mallet and Runswick-Cole 2014), it is largely associated with physical and sensory impairments, as shown by how blind people use folding canes, have brail at all entrances and stairs.
-The practice of Universal Design is enshrined in USA law, however less so in the UK Equality Act 2010, and is not used much in the UK (Milton, Martin and Melham 2016); the principle is meaningfully practised however when designing new buildings for which should be accessible for people with physical and sensory impairments.
+While the social model has numerous flaws (Mallett and Runswick-Cole 2014), it is largely associated with physical and sensory impairments, as shown by how blind people use folding canes and have braille at all entrances and stairs.
+The practice of Universal Design is enshrined in US law but less so in the UK Equality Act 2010, and is not much used in the United Kingdom (Milton, Martin, and Melham 2016); the principle is meaningfully practised, however, when designing new buildings which should be accessible for people with physical and sensory impairments.